Hiab Corporation: Demerger of Cargotec

+The change of the parent company name from Cargotec Corporation to Hiab Corporation was registered with the Finnish Trade Register on 31 March 2025.

+Hiab entered Nasdaq Helsinki on 1 April 2025.

+The completion of the divestment of former Cargotec's third business area MacGregor was announced on 31 July 2025.

 Ownership

-The major shareholders of Cargotec are Pekka Herlin's heirs Ilkka Herlin (Wipunen Varainhallinta Oy), Niklas Herlin's estate (Mariatorp Oy) and Ilona Herlin (since 31 Aug 2015 Pivosto Oy) each managing over 22% of votes.
+The major shareholders of the former Cargotec were Pekka Herlin's heirs Ilkka Herlin (Wipunen Varainhallinta Oy), Niklas Herlin's estate (Mariatorp Oy) and Ilona Herlin (since 31 August 2015 Pivosto Oy) each managing over 22% of votes.